draveness/DKChainableAnimationKit/README.md

 # License

-DKAnimationKit is available under the MIT license.
+DKChainableAnimationKit is available under the MIT license.
 See the LICENSE file for more info.